lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 collection and processing of those signals, and APIs that are flexible enough to integrate into a wide variety of resources.

-While this might sound obvious, it's been a strictly aspirational goal for many years.
+While this might sound straightforward, it's been a strictly aspirational goal for many years.
 Historically, everyone just kinda does whatever makes sense based on whatever tools have the most acclaim for their language or tech stack.
 There's some fairly broad 'standards' -- [Apache Logging](https://httpd.apache.org/docs/2.4/logs.html) and [syslog](https://datatracker.ietf.org/doc/html/rfc5424) for logs, [statsd](https://github.com/statsd/statsd/blob/master/docs/metric_types.md) and